10 Sustainable Agriculture Methods and Farming Practices

 Permaculture design techniques include herb spirals, hugelkultur garden beds, keyhole and mandala gardens, sheet mulching, growing grain without tillage, each plant serving multiple purposes, and creating swales on contour to hold water high on the landscape.

-Biodynamic practices have been applied to farms, gardens, vineyards, and other forms of agriculture¹.
+Biodynamic practices can be applied to farms that grow variety of produce, gardens, vineyards, and other forms of agriculture.

 In hydroponic systems, crops are grown with the roots directly in a mineral solution or with the roots in an inert medium like gravel or perlite.

 Aquaponics combines the raising of aquatic animals (such as fish) with the growing of hydroponic crops.
 In aquaponic systems, the water containing the waste material from the aquaculture fish is used to nourish the hydroponic plants.
 After the water is used by the plants, the water is then recirculated back into the system to be reused by the fish.

 Both hydroponic and aquaponic systems are available in a variety of scales, from small home-scale systems to commercial-scale systems.